 Infrared light is part of the electromagnetic spectrum, which includes high-frequency gamma-rays, X-rays, ultraviolet radiation, visible light, infrared radiation, and microwaves, along with low-frequency radio waves.

-Infrared light, also known as infrared radiation, is a type of radiant energy that’s invisible to both cat and human eyes.
+Also known as infrared radiation, infrared light is a type of radiant energy that’s invisible to both cat and human eyes.
 However, we can feel it as heat.
 Every object in the universe emits some level of infrared radiation, but two of the most obvious sources are fire and the sun.

 Infrared radiation is one of the three ways heat is transferred from one object to another.
 The other two are convection and conduction.